This Day in History

 • 1937 - Pope Pius XI publishes encyclical Divini redemptoris against communism.

-• 1938 - Toronto Maple Leafs score 8 goals in 5 minutes.
+• 1938 - NHL Toronto Maple Leafs score 8 goals in 5 minutes.

-• 1939 - Birth of Abbas Ali Baig cricketer (Indian bat 112 on debut vs England 1959).
+• 1939 - Birth of Abbas Ali Baig; cricket player (Indian bat 112 on debut versus England 1959).

-• 1939 - Birth of Joe Kapp NFL quarterback (Minnesota Vikings, Boston Patriots, Houston Oilers).
+• 1939 - Birth of Joe Kapp; NFL quarterback (Minnesota Vikings, Boston Patriots, Houston Oilers).

 • 1940 - Failed British air raid on German base at Sylt.

-• 1940 - French government of Daladier, falls.
+• 1940 - French government of Edouard Daladier falls.

-• 1940 - Gustaaf Sap Belgian minister of Economic Affairs, dies at age 54.
+• 1940 - Gustaaf Sap, Belgian minister of Economic Affairs, dies at age 54.

-• 1941 - Birth of Lord Vestey British food magnate/billionaire (Union International).
+• 1941 - Birth of Lord Vestey; British food magnate/billionaire (Union International).

-• 1942 - Birth of David Minge (Representative-Democrat-Minnesota).
+• 1942 - Birth of David Minge; American politician (Representative-Democrat-Minnesota).

-• 1942 - Birth of Robin Luke rocker (Susie Darlin').
+• 1942 - Birth of Robin Luke; rocker (Susie Darlin').

-• 1942 - Birth of Ross Valory rocker (Journey).
+• 1942 - Birth of Ross Valory; rocker (Journey).

-• 1944 - Birth of Myung-Wha Chung Seoul Korea, cellist (Chung Sisters).
+• 1944 - Birth of Myung-Wha Chung in Seoul, Korea; cellist (Chung Sisters).

 • 1944 - German troops enter Budapest, Hungary.

-• 1945 - 800 killed as Kamikaze attacked USS Franklin off Japan.
+• 1945 - 800 killed as Kamikaze attack USS Franklin off Japan.

 • 1945 - Adolf Hitler issues an order calling for the destruction of anything of value on retreat.